Hillsdale College: 20th century

 J. Donald Phillips next assumed the presidency, holding the position from 1952 to 1971.
-During his administration, Philips solved many of Hillsdale's financial worries and constructed many new campus buildings such as the Koon Student Residence in 1959, the Knorr Student Center (including the Custiss Dining Hall) in 1963 and its adjoining Dow Hotel and Conference Center in 1964, Simpson and McIntyre Student Residences in 1966, and the Strosaker Science Center in 1967.
-In these years, Hillsdale began to resist Federal civil rights regulations, particularly concerning affirmative action, enacted in the 1960's.
+During his administration, Hillsdale constructed the Simpson and McIntyre Student Residences in 1966.

+In these years, Hillsdale began to resist federal civil rights regulations, particularly Title IV of the Civil Rights Act of 1964, concerning affirmative action.
 In 1962, the college's trustees adopted its own "Declaration of Independence".
 It affirmed Hillsdale's stance against what it called governmental control.

-A marker designating the college as a Michigan Historic Site was erected by the Michigan Historical Commission in 1968.
+A marker designating the college as a Michigan State Historic Site was erected by the Michigan Historical Commission in 1968.

 George Roche III became the 11th president of Hillsdale College in 1971.
 During the Roche years, Hillsdale became nationally known, in part because of its withdrawal from federal and state-assisted loan programs and grants.
-Colleges that receive Federal funding are required by law to report data on racial integration as part of the US affirmative action student loan program.
+Colleges that receive federal funding are required by law to report data on racial integration as part of the US affirmative action student loan program.
 Hillsdale announced that it refused to do so, and the college's trustees instead stated that the institution would follow its own non-discrimination policy and "with the help of God, resist, by all legal means, any encroachments on its independence."
-In 1984, after a decade of litigation, the college withdrew from all federal student loans, replacing government assistance with private contributions.